 - It’s been held at Alexandra Palace since 2008

-- The defending champ is Dutch player Michael van Gerwen, who also won in 2014 and 2017
+- The defending champ is English player Michael Smith

 - British player Phil ‘The Power’ Taylor has enjoyed 14 wins in 25 appearances, last winning the Worlds in 2013

-- Bookmaker William Hill has sponsored the event since 2015, while previous sponsors have included Ladbrokes
+- Bookmaker William Hill had sponsored the event since 2015, however, in 2022/2023 the event was sponsored by Cazoo.

 - In 2018, some 1.4m viewers saw the tournament in the UK on Sky Sports